HL7-DaVinci/prior-auth/DockerDevSetupGuideForMacOS.md

 ### fhir-x12 (optional) configs

-1. Uncomment out the section for fhir-x12 in docker-compose-prior-auth-dev.yml (service + volume) and docker-sync.yml in the prior-auth folder
+1. Uncomment out the section for fhir-x12 in docker-compose-prior-auth-dev.yml (service + volume), PriorAuth.code-workspace, and docker-sync.yml in the prior-auth folder

 ### fhir-x12-frontend (optional) configs

-1. Uncomment out the section for fhir-x12-frontend in docker-compose-prior-auth-dev.yml (service + volume) and docker-sync.yml in the prior-auth folder
+1. Uncomment out the section for fhir-x12-frontend in docker-compose-prior-auth-dev.yml (service + volume), PriorAuth.code-workspace, and docker-sync.yml in the prior-auth folder

 ### Add VSAC credentials to your development environment